Someone paying for their Tesco shop

 Set up an employee share scheme

 There are many important business benefits in setting up an employee share scheme.
-With certain types of share scheme you can also reduce your Corporation Tax liability by claiming the costs of setting up and operating the scheme.
+With certain types of share schemes, you can also reduce your Corporation Tax liability by claiming the costs of setting up and operating the scheme.

 Set up a company pension fund